 Staff technologists are employed by the affiliated clinical agency.
 Staff technologists provide oversight for student radiographers in assigned clinical rotations and perform student clinical competency evaluations which are reported via the Trajecsys electronic record-keeping system to ensure clinical progress.
 Staff technologists must hold the appropriate credentials with the American Registry of Radiologic Technology and the Indiana State Board of Health.
-In order to evaluate students for a competency or rotation evaluation, the technologist must be 1-year post registry.
-Competency rechecks require a 5-year post registry or at the discretion of the Clinical Instructor.
+In order to evaluate students for a competency or rotation evaluation, the technologist must be 1-year post registry or at the discretion of the clinical preceptor.
+Competency rechecks require a 5-year post registry or at the discretion of the Clinical preceptor.